Vegetarianism continues to be a popular diet among Americans.

 “A vegan diet consists of foods strictly from plants, such as fruits, vegetables, nuts and grains,” Jacks says.

-Advantages of a vegan diet include:
+Advantages of a vegan diet:

 — Possible weight loss.
 Research suggests that people who follow vegetarian diets consume fewer calories than individuals who don’t.